Amanda Lindblad, ex-employee at SSAB in Oxelösund

 Why did you choose to write your degree project at SSAB?

-First and foremost, I think it’ a very interesting organization that is also in a challenging phase of its journey where a lot is happening.
+First and foremost, I think it’s a very interesting organization that is also in a challenging phase of its journey where a lot is happening.
 I study product and process development at Mälardalen University and I am passionate about development in sustainability.
 I want to be part of this work going forward, and then saw SSAB as a very interesting organization.

-Describe the topic of your thesis
+Describe the topic of your thesis.

 I’m creating flow simulation for Härdlinje 2, where I’m investigating the opportunities and challenges involved, and how the digital model can be further developed towards a digital twin of the entire line.
 This could make it easier to make decisions, create investment materials and make changes in the process.

-hat have you learned so far while writing your dissertation?
+What have you learned so far while writing your dissertation?